hemang191/Lock-implementation/Readme.md

-Only one can do write operation on file
+Only one can do write operation on file at a time